sounishnath003/practice-180D-strategy/agenda.md

 2. ❌ Pascal Triangle
 3. ✅ Next Permutation
 4. ✅ Inversion of Array (Using Merge Sort)
-5. Stock Buy and Sell
+5. ✅ Stock Buy and Sell
-6. Rotate Matrix

 Day3: (Math)
-Excel Column Number
+1. ✅ Excel Column Number
-Find n^x in log N
+2. ✅ Find n^x in log N
-Count trailing zeros in factorial of a number
+3. 😒 Count trailing zeros in factorial of a number
-Find GCD in Log N
+4. ✅ Find GCD in Log N
-Grid Unique Paths
+5. Grid Unique Paths
-Go through Puzzles from GFG (Search on own)
+6. Go through Puzzles from GFG (Search on own)

 Day4: (Hashing)
-2 Sum problem
+1. 2 Sum problem
-4 Sum problem
+2. 4 Sum problem
-Longest Consecutive Sequence
+3. Longest Consecutive Sequence
-Longest Subarray with 0 sum
+4. Longest Subarray with 0 sum
-Count number of subarrays with given XOR(this clears a lot of problems) Longest substring without repeat
+5. Count number of subarrays with given XOR(this  clears a lot of problems)
+7. Longest substring without repeat

 Day5: (LinkedList)
 Reverse a LinkedList